Gissio/radpro/docs/comm.md

   OK
   ```

-### Get data log
+### Retrieve data log
 - **Request**: `GET datalog [start-time] [end-time] [max-record-num]\r\n`
 - **Response**: `OK [data]\r\n`
-- **Description**: Retrieves data log from flash memory.
-Parameters are optional.
+- **Description**: Fetches data log records stored in flash memory.
+All parameters are optional.
-  - `[start-time]`: UNIX timestamp (seconds since 1/1/1970) to include records from this time or later.
-Use 0 to include all earlier records.
+  - `[start-time]`: UNIX timestamp (seconds since 1/1/1970) to include records from this time onward.
+Use `0` to include all earlier records.
-  - `[end-time]`: UNIX timestamp to include records before or at this time.
-Use 4294967295 to include all later records.
+  - `[end-time]`: UNIX timestamp to include records up to this time.
+Use `4294967295` to include all later records.
   - `[max-record-num]`: Maximum number of records to return.
-  - `[data]`: Semicolon-separated records, each with comma-separated fields.
-The first record lists field names (`time`, `tubePulseCount`); followed by measurements (least to most recent).
+  - `[data]`: Semicolon-separated records, each containing comma-separated fields.
+The first record lists field names (`time`, `tubePulseCount`), followed by measurements records (ordered from least to most recent).
+Empty records (`;;`) indicate the start of a new logging session.
-  - Note: Data logging is paused during download.
+  - Note: Data logging is paused during the download process.
 - **Example**:

   ```
   GET datalog 1690000000
-  OK time,tubePulseCount;1690000000,1542;1690000060,1618;1690000120,1693
+  OK time,tubePulseCount;;1690000000,1542;1690000060,1618;1690000120,1693
   ```

 ### Reset data log